 In the Capacity Scheduler, ACLs are configured by granting queue access to a list of users and groups with the acl_submit_applications property.
-The format of the list is "user1,user2 group1,group2" - a comma-separated list of users, followed by a space, followed by a comma-separated list of groups.
+The format of the list is "user1,user2 group1,group" - a comma-separated list of users, followed by a space, followed by a comma-separated list of groups.

 The value of acl_submit_applications can also be set to "" (asterisk) to allow access to all users and groups, or can be set to " " (space character) to block access to all users and groups.
-ACLs for this property are inherited from the parent queue if not specified.
-The default is "" for the root queue if not specified.